girder/django-large-image/README.md

 use cases for `FileField` and `S3FileField`.
 We are working to also support GeoDjango's [`GDALRaster`](https://docs.djangoproject.com/en/4.0/ref/contrib/gis/gdal/#django.contrib.gis.gdal.GDALRaster).

+This module ships with a pre-built HTML tempate for rendering geospatial tiles with CesiumJS.

 ### Usage

 To use the mixin classes provided here, create a model, serializer, and view in